-- 21. Welcome all families-and all family structures, sizes and arrangements. - 22.
-Initiate relationships with families that are receptive, responsive and respectful. - 23.
+- 19. Welcome all families-and all family structures, sizes and arrangements. - 20.
+Initiate relationships with families that are receptive, responsive and respectful. - 21.
 Include family-friendly spaces with pictures and materials that affirm and welcome all families.

-- 24. Use family partnership assessments or checklists as a tool for relationship building and as a basis for ongoing individualized family services. - 25.
-Help families identify their interests, articulate their strengths and needs and accomplish and/or develop goals. - 26.
-Use informal home visits, as appropriate, to establish relationships with families and to identify and support their interests and needs through the family partnership process. - 27.
+- 22. Use family partnership assessments or checklists as a tool for relationship building and as a basis for ongoing individualized family services. - 23.
+Help families identify their interests, articulate their strengths and needs and accomplish and/or develop goals. - 24.
+Use informal home visits, as appropriate, to establish relationships with families and to identify and support their interests and needs through the family partnership process. - 25.
 Assist families in using resources and systems of support regularly and continuously over a period of time.

-28. Participate in regular program meetings, such as cross-service teams, to ensure that information about services related to family and child well-being can inform teaching.
+26. Participate in program meetings, such as cross-service teams, to ensure that information about services related to family and child well-being can inform teaching.

-- 29. Participate in community meetings and initiatives that increase program capacity to respond to the needs and interests of families. - 30.
-Identify ways to maintain a current list of resources that respond to families' needs.
+27. Participate in community meetings and initiatives that increase program capacity to respond to the needs and interests of families.